FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+13.MAR.24

+* Updated CronServices to cover a logical flaw in keeping tour flights hidden

 22.FEB.24

 * Provides an interim solution for Market item prices (for two currencies using `,` as decimal seperator)